JeroenMols/LandscapeVideoCamera/README.md

 2. The default intent does not return the URI of the recorded file if it was specified when launching the intent.
 3. The default intent doesn't care wheter users capture their video in portait mode or landscape.

-Note that this is still a work in progress and it still very much needs a code clean-up. :)

 ## Features

 This library provides a full and reusable code sample of a custom camera recording intent, which: